finos/legend-sdlc/docs/re-architecture.md

 same suite.

 **Phase 4 — Backend SPI (L4).**
+*Design review held 2026-07-09; decisions recorded in the worklog's Phase 4 section.*
-Move `domain/api/**` to `legend-sdlc-backend-api`; introduce `Backend`, `BackendFactory`, `BackendEnvironment`/session contract, capability model, `AbstractBackend` defaults wired to L3.
-Server resources switch to consuming `Backend`.
-Server config gains the polymorphic `backend:` section with a GitLab-only registration; `BaseLegendSDLCServer`'s GitLab hard-wiring is removed.
+Move `domain/api/**` to `legend-sdlc-backend-api` (`org.finos.legend.sdlc.backend.api.<concern>`, `@Deprecated` bridge interfaces at the old FQNs); introduce `Backend`, `BackendFactory`, `BackendEnvironment`, and the `BackendSession` contract (§3.5), the capability model with its starter set (§3.4), and `AbstractBackend` defaults wired to L3 — including `DependenciesApiImpl` relocated as `DefaultDependenciesApi` and a new `DefaultComparisonApi` over the L3 walking comparison (review comparisons defaulted only under `REVIEWS`; backends override natively).
+Rename the source taxonomy to its final L1 packages (`org.finos.legend.sdlc.project.source` / `…project.workspace` — the L1/L4 split is rescinded, §3.3).
+Server resources switch to consuming the backend session via per-API providers, so resource injection reduces to an import rename.
+Server config gains the polymorphic `backend:` section with a GitLab-only registration;
+`BaseLegendSDLCServer`'s GitLab hard-wiring is removed.
+Add the discovery surface under `/configuration`: `GET /configuration/capabilities` and the structure/extension describe call (`GET /configuration/projectStructureVersions`).
 *Reserved seam S3 (config-options plan):* design the capability/discovery surface so a "describe what this structure/extension supports" call can also carry option schemas, rather than bolting on a separate options endpoint afterward.
 As L5 is extracted, keep